16. The Mother of All Battles

 David also says, “Your hand will find all Your enemies; Your right hand will find those who hate You.
 You shall make them as a fiery oven in the time of Your anger; Yahweh shall swallow them up in His wrath, and the fire shall devour them.
 Their offspring You shall destroy from the earth, and their descendants from among the sons of men.
 For they intended evil against You; They devised a plot which they are not able to perform.
 Therefore You will make them turn their back; You will make ready Your arrows on Your string toward their faces.
 Be exalted, O Yahweh, in Your own strength!
 We will sing and praise Your power.”
 (Psalm 21:8-13) Who are these “enemies” the king is describing?
 Having studied Islam, the term “plot” jumped off the page and bit me.
 In the Muslim scriptures, Muhammad and his “god” are forever talking about plots and schemes.
 Typical—and telling—is this passage from the Qur’an: “Do they not see Us advancing from all sides into the land they control, reducing its borders?
 When Allah dooms there is none who can postpone His doom.
 Surely they devised their plots, but We [i.e., Allah] are the best of schemers.”
 (Qur’an 13:41) This is but one of thousands of confirmations that Islam is all about conquest—not about religious observance.
 But Yahweh knew about their feeble plots sixteen hundred years before Muhammad put the words in Allah’s mouth.
 They have no idea Who they’re dealing with.

 Notice the nature of judgment here: fire will be the primary means of Magog’s destruction.
 But beyond that, it appears that their entire race will be annihilated—their offspring, their descendants, will also be destroyed.
 Earlier in this chapter we covered the first few verses of Ezekiel 39.
 In verse 2 there is a play on words that’s totally lost in the English, especially in the NKJV.
 The Authorized, or King James Version renders it like this: “And I will turn thee back, and leave but the sixth part of thee….”
 There is a single Hebrew word for the phrase “leave but the sixth part.”
 Shawshaw is the poetic way of saying “annihilate” in Hebrew.
 The word play comes from its resemblance to shashah, pronounced exactly the same way, which means “to divide into sixths.”
 Whether Yahweh meant He was going to kill five-sixths of Gog’s armies within Israel or five sixths of the combined citizenry of the Magog Federation (or whether He really meant annihilate—totally obliterate them) the carnage will be unprecedented in the history of man.
-Bear in mind that the total death toll from this war will be one-quarter of the earth’s population, over 1.7 billion people.
-So the only question is whether the first billion and a quarter out of that 1.7 billion who’ll die will be followers of Islam (i.e., five-sixths of the earth’s 1.4 billion Muslims), or five-sixths of the population of the Magog Federation proper (perhaps a third to half of that number), or only Gog’s armies are completely wasted, leaving the rest of the carnage more generalized.
+Bear in mind that the total death toll from this war will be one-quarter of the earth’s population, some two billion people.
+So the only question is whether the first billion and a quarter out of that two billion who’ll die will be followers of Islam (i.e., five-sixths of the earth’s 1.4 billion Muslims), or five-sixths of the population of the Magog Federation proper (perhaps a third to half of that number), or only Gog’s armies are completely wasted, leaving the rest of the carnage more generalized.
 The Psalm 21 passage quoted above (especially verse 10) seems to favor the former theory—leaving a “mere” half-a-billion casualties (nine or ten times the death toll of World War II) spread out over the rest of the earth.